NatashaIkram/OIBSIP/WebDev-L1-LandingPage/README.md

 - `index.html` — complete single-file page (HTML + CSS + JS)

 ##  How to Run
 Simply open `index.html` in any modern browser.
-No build step or dependencies required (fonts load from Google Fonts CDN, images from Unsplash CDN).
+No build step or dependencies required (fonts load from Google).

 ##  Notes
 Built as a static front-end demo — no backend, cart, or payment functionality is included, as the task focus is UI/UX and responsive front-end architecture.